openhab-scripters/openhab-helper-libraries/Documentation/Example-Jython-Scripts.md

 These scripts show example usage of various scripting features.
 Some of the examples are intended to provide services to user scripts, so they have a numeric prefix to force them to load first (but after the general purpose components).
-When using the instructions in the [Quick Start Guide](Getting-Started.md#quick-start-guide), these scripts should be copied to `/automation/jsr223/personal/` in order to run them.
+When using the instructions in the [Quick Start Guide](Getting-Started.md#quick-start-guide), these scripts should be copied to `/automation/jsr223/personal/`, as needed, in order to run them.
 These scripts will import certain modules in the `core` package, so they will also need to be installed.

 #### Script: [`300_EchoThing.py`](../Script Examples/300_EchoThing.py)